WCAGGoToMainContent

 Why Basiskort?

-The technology behind the blue check-in points you know from stations and buses is expiring and therefore needs to be phased out.
+The technology behind the familiar blue check-in points at stations and on buses is reaching its end of life, which means it has to be phased out.

-Many travelers are already choosing to download either the Rejsekort app to avoid plastic cards and top-ups or the Rejsebillet app for ticket purchases, commuter cards, and Youth Cards.
+Many travellers are already switching to digital solutions—either the Rejsekort app to avoid plastic cards and manual top-ups, or the Rejsebillet app for ticket purchases, commuter passes, and Youth Cards.

-However, it must always be possible for travelers in Denmark to buy a ticket for public transport.
+But it must always be possible to buy a ticket for public transport in Denmark.

-That’s why the physical Basiskort will become a possible replacement for your physical Rejsekort.
+That’s why the physical Basiskort will be introduced as an alternative to your current Rejsekort.

 Who is Basiskort for?

-If you don’t have a smartphone, feel uneasy about digital media, or simply want 100% anonymity, you will be able to choose the new physical card—Basiskort—during 2026.
+If you don’t own a smartphone, feel uneasy about using an app, or prefer to travel 100% anonymously, you’ll be able to choose the new physical card in 2026: Basiskort.

 We are testing all Check Points

-You may already see the new yellow Check Points in selected Midttrafik and Movia buses and at a few train and metro stations.
-But they are not yet in use.
-Starting in early 2026, the yellow Check Points and the new physical Basiskort will be ready for use nationwide.
+You may already notice the new yellow check-in points on selected Midttrafik and Movia buses and at some train and metro stations.
+They’re not active yet.
+From early 2026, the yellow check-in points and Basiskort will be ready for use nationwide.

 Get answers to your questions about Basiskort

-Below, you can read and find answers to questions about Basiskort, how to use it in public transport, prices, and who can travel with the card.
+Below, you can read more and get answers about Basiskort—how to use it on public transport, prices, and who can travel with the card.

 The plan is for the transport companies to install card readers in 2025 and 2026, and by 2026 the new ticket solution will be rolled out across Denmark.